Club By-Laws and Rules

 2. Each member shall be fully responsible for the use and safe keeping of Cross Winds Flying Club, Inc. property while it is entrusted to their keeping.

-3. In case of an accident, away from home base, resulting in the aircraft becoming non-airworthy, the member using the aircraft must immediately notify the Maintenance Officer, Chairman of the Board or President before any action is taken, in addition, they must pay the deductible portion of the insurance coverage of the accident and assume all of the non insured expense incurred relative to the accident, as fixed by the Board of Directors, and shall assure the safe return of the aircraft to the home base following repair.
+3. In case of an accident/incident, away from home base, resulting in the aircraft becoming non-airworthy, the member using the aircraft must immediately notify the Maintenance Officer, Chairman of the Board or President before any action is taken, in addition, they must pay the deductible portion of the insurance coverage of the accident/incident and assume all of the non-insured expense incurred relative to the accident/incident, as fixed by the Board of Directors, and shall assure the safe return of the aircraft to the home base following repair.
 (Article XV-Hearings- #2.)

 4. Each member shall report any damage or major trouble with any of the Cross Winds Flying Club, Inc. equipment to the Maintenance Officer or the President of the organization.
 Both major and minor problems must be noted on the squawk sheet.

-5. Each member upon termination of their flight shall insure that the aircraft flown is properly refueled.
-Each member shall also insure that the interior and exterior of the aircraft are clean, i.e. ash trays emptied, soda cans, etc. are removed and that the wind screen is washed, so that the plane is ready for the next flight.
+5. Each member upon termination of their flight shall ensure that the aircraft flown is properly refueled.
+Each member shall also ensure that the interior and exterior of the aircraft are clean, (e.g., ash trays emptied, soda cans are removed, wind screen is washed, leading edges cleaned) so that the plane is ready for the next flight.

-6. Under no circumstances may any member instruct any person in Cross Winds Flying Club, Inc. aircraft unless they are a qualified instructor and is designated and approved as an instructor by the Board of Directors.
+6. Under no circumstances may any member instruct any person in Cross Winds Flying Club, Inc. aircraft unless they are a certified and approved instructor and is designated and approved as an instructor by the Board of Directors.
 (See Flight Rule #2 & #8)

 7. No member shall realize any financial gain from the use of Cross Winds Flying Club, Inc. property.
 This doesn't exclude a member from using the aircraft for personal business transportation.
 Note (The student or member receiving instruction is using the aircraft, not the instructor.)